scc-digitalhub/docs/user/docs/ml-tasks/serving-ml-models.md

 ---

-## MLflow Model Serving (mlflowserve)
+## MLflow Model Serving

-The **mlflowserve runtime** is designed for serving models tracked and logged with MLflow, supporting multiple frameworks including scikit-learn, TensorFlow, PyTorch, and XGBoost.
+The [**mlflowserve runtime**](../runtimes/mlflowserve.md) is designed for serving models tracked and logged with MLflow, supporting multiple frameworks including scikit-learn, TensorFlow, PyTorch, and XGBoost.
 These tasks can be executed through MLflow's standard serving API.

 ### Example runtime tasks